cns-iu/scimaps/assets/content/site/about/about.md

   commitment to promoting science mapping are what has made *Places & Spaces* the vital exhibit it is today.
-Those whom are also members of the Advisory Board not only work to build public awareness of the exhibit, but also participate in the map selection process.aa
+Those whom are also members of the Advisory Board not only work to build public awareness of the exhibit, but also participate in the map selection process.
 annualReports:
   - year: "2019"
     pdfLink: 2019-ps-annual-report.pdf